2-row Springer fibres and Khovanov diagram algebras for type D: Jordan type : category and -algebras

 Part \eqref{fixedpointstwo} follows then directly from part \eqref{fixedpointsone} and the definition of oriented circle diagrams. \end{proof}

-\begin{remark} {\rm Note that Proposition~\ref{hurray} is in general wrong for Jordan types $(r,s)$ where $r\not=s$.
-To see this consider Example \ref{explicitexample}.
-The diagram combinatorics would predict in addition to the already existing intersections nontrivial intersections (with one fixed point each) of the two components in \eqref{componentsthree} with one of the four components corresponding to the shape with two vertical dominoes.
-All these intersections are however empty.} \end{remark}
+\begin{remark} Note that Proposition~\ref{hurray} is in general wrong for Jordan types $(r,s)$ where $r\not=s$.
+Consider Section \ref{explicitexample} for a counterexample where the intersections of the algebraic Springer are not given by the cup diagram combinatorics. \end{remark}